MrMarysville/printavochat/memory-bank/progress.md

 - ~~Jest configuration issues prevent proper testing of React components~~ (Fixed)
 - ~~GraphQL operation name errors ("No operation named """) can occur in dashboard data loading~~ (Fixed with improved error handling and operation name extraction in dashboard charts and automatic operation name generation)
 - ~~Punycode module deprecation warning in tests~~ (Fixed with warning suppression script)
+- **Printavo MCP Server Update Issue:** The MCP host system fails to recognize new tools added to the server code, even after rebuilds and restarts.
+This blocks further verification and development of the MCP server.
+Requires investigation at the host level or a full system restart.

 **Next Steps:**
 - Write comprehensive tests for new components (error boundary, skeleton, global search)